History of Mauritania

 The original inhabitants of Mauritania were the Bafour, presumably a Mande ethnic group, connected to the contemporary Arabized minor social group of Imraguen ("fishermen") on the Atlantic coast.

 The territory of Mauritania was on the fringe of geographical knowledge of Libya in classical antiquity.
 Berber immigration took place from about the 3rd century.
 Mauritania takes its name from the ancient Berber kingdom and later Roman province of Mauretania, and thus ultimately from the Mauri people, even though the respective territories do not overlap, historical Mauritania being considerably further north than modern Mauritania.

 The Umayyads were the first Arab Muslims to enter Mauritania.
 During the Islamic conquests, they made incursions into Mauritania and were present in the region by the end of the 7th century.
 Many Berber tribes in Mauritania fled the arrival of the Arabs to the Gao region in Mali.

 The European colonial powers of the 19th century had little interest in Mauritania.
 The French Republic was mostly interested in the territory for strategic reason, as a connection between their possessions in North and in West Africa.
 Mauritania thus became part of French West Africa in 1904, but colonial control was mostly limited to the coast and the Saharan trade routes, and there were territories nominally within French West Africa which were not reached by European control as late as 1955.

-In 1960, the Republic of Mauritania became independent of France.
+In 1960, the Islamic Republic of Mauritania became Independent of France.
 The conflict over the former Spanish territory of Western Sahara in 1976 resulted in partial annexation by Mauritania, withdrawn in favour of Morocco in 1979.
-The long-serving dictator Maaouya Ould Sid'Ahmed Taya was ousted by the military of Mauritania and replaced by the Military Council for Justice and Democracy in a coup d'état in 2005.
+The long-serving President Maaouya Ould Sid'Ahmed Taya was ousted by the military of Mauritania and replaced by the Military Council for Justice and Democracy in a coup d'état in 2005.
 A new constitution was passed in 2006.
 An indecisive election in 2007 triggered another coup in 2008.
 A leader of the 2005 coup, Mohamed Ould Abdel Aziz, was elected president in 2009.
-After his ten-year presidency Mohamed Ould Ghazouani's victory in the 2019 Mauritanian presidential election was presented as having been the country's first peaceful transition of power since independence.
+After his ten-year presidency, Mohamed Ould Ghazouani's victory in the 2019 Mauritanian presidential election was presented as having been the country's first peaceful transition of power since independence.